Read about AI.

 Prompting that works

 Frame tasks for consistent output — not lottery results.
-The technique that separates amateur from professional.
+The technique that separates amateurs from professionals.

 Long docs & research